cypress-io/cypress/docs/source/api/commands/invoke.md

 Invoke a function on the previously yielded subject.

 {% note info %}
-If you want to get a property that is not a function on the previously yielded subject, use [`.its()`](https://on.cypress.io/api/its).
+If you want to get a property that is not a function on the previously yielded subject, use {% url `.its()` its %}.
 {% endnote %}

 # Syntax